imagej/imagej.github.io/_pages/plugins/hough-circle-transform.md

 #### *Easy Mode*

 This mode uses the minimal number of user input values necessary to run the transform.
 The remaining parameters are all defaulted to the most conservative values, such that all circles matching the criteria are found.
-To retrieve the default values, run the GUI in easy mode with the recorder turned on: {% include bc content='Plugins | Macros | Record...'%} This will return the value for every argument used in the search.
+To retrieve the default values, run the GUI in easy mode with the recorder turned on: {% include bc path='Plugins | Macros | Record...'%} This will return the value for every argument used in the search.

 #### *Advanced Mode*